Approved by Council: February 2018

 Completing relevant training is an important part of ensuring competence.
 The College will review the physician’s application and determine whether the physician requires training.

 If the College determines that the physician requires training, the physician must provide the College with a proposed Individualized Education Plan (IEP), to be approved by the College.
 The IEP must include a description of the training the physician will undertake.
 If the physician has undergone training prior to reporting to the College, they must provide the College with evidence of the training.

-Physicians should note that the College has developed frameworks which set out the training that is required for areas of clinical practice where there are no recognized Canadian specialty training programs.
+Physicians should note that the College has developed frameworks which set out the training that is required for certain areas of clinical practice.
 These frameworks inform the College’s decisions about the training a physician will be required to undertake.
 More information about the frameworks that have been developed can be accessed here.15

 Where the College determines that supervision is required, physicians must find one or more physicians who will act as their Clinical Supervisor.
 The Clinical Supervisor must be approved by the College and the supervision must take place in accordance with the Guidelines for College-Directed Supervision.